 Oberheiden, P.C.’s federal defense attorneys represent North Dakota health care providers in False Claims Act, Stark Law, Anti-Kickback Statute, and other federal health care fraud investigations.
 If you have received a subpoena or been contacted by federal agents, call 888-519-4897 for a free consultation.

-For health care providers targeted by the Drug Enforcement Administration (DEA), Department of Justice (DOJ), Office of Inspector General (OIG), and other federal agencies and task forces, avoiding the potential for severe penalties requires prompt action and experienced legal representation.
+For health care providers targeted by the Drug Enforcement Administration (DEA), Department of Justice (DOJ), Office of Inspector General (OIG), and other federal agencies and task forces, avoiding the potential for severe penalties requires prompt action and legal representation by experienced North Dakota health care fraud defense lawyers.
 These authorities have a mandate to aggressively pursue health care providers suspected of improperly dispensing opioid medications and overbilling Medicare, Medicaid, Tricare, and the Department of Labor (DOL), and providers accused of fraud can face recoupments, fines, program exclusion, prison time, and other costly consequences.

 Federal Health Care Fraud Defense Attorneys Representing Providers in North Dakota

 Our federal defense attorneys have extensive experience representing health care providers in federal fraud investigations.
 We have secured favorable results for clients being targeted for prosecution by the DEA, DOJ, OIG, and other agencies, often with the result that our client is never formally charged.
 Many of our attorneys served as health care fraud prosecutors with the DOJ prior to joining Oberheiden, P.C., and our team also includes the Honorable Joe Kendall – the only former federal trial judge in private practice.